Andre-Vink/genload/README.md

 `url` the url to call

-The output will show the call number, thread nr and either the returned HTTP status code or the returned error.
+The output will show the call number, thread nr, elapsed time in milliseconds and either the returned HTTP status code or the returned error.

 ## Example